Bokosyk/PLANNER/README.md

 ## Description

 This Web Application stores your time sensitive to do list to your local storage.
 This was accomplished using HTML, CSS, Javascript, and Moment.js API.
-See [How To Use](#how-to-use) section for an explanation of how it works.
+See [How To Use](#how-to-use) section for an explanation of how it works

-Overall an extremely challenging project, but I came away with a better understanding of traversing the D.O.M., incorporating APIs into a website, local storage, and finally, adding elements, classes, data attributes with JS.

 #### Technologies